Thursday, November 21, 2024

 RAM

-It is no secret that 3D Cad software is extremely memory demanding.
+It is no secret that 3D CAD software is extremely memory demanding.
 If you fail to get the bare minimum, everything will slow down to a crawl even if you have the best CPU & GPU in the world.

 Drafting & Viewport